 output format #

 svelte-docinfo outputs JSON describing your project's exported API.
 The data format is a hierarchy: modules contain declarations, and some declarations contain members or props.
+You may want to skip the explanation and jump down to the examples.

 Top-level structure